Fish Tail Braided Cable Headband Knitting Pattern, Free

 Skill Level: Advanced Beginner

-PDF Format: Printer & Mobile Friendly
+PDF Format: Printer Friendly

 PDF Bonus: Ad-Free Video, Checklist